-How this resource aligns with the National Standard
+How this resource aligns with the Standard

-The National Standard of Canada on Psychological Health and Safety in the Workplace (the Standard) describes a psychologically healthy and safe workplace as one "that promotes workers' psychological well-being and actively works to prevent harm to worker psychological health, including in negligent, reckless, or intentional ways".
+The National Standard of Canada for Psychological Health and Safety in the Workplace (the Standard) describes a psychologically healthy and safe workplace as one "that promotes workers' psychological well-being and actively works to prevent harm to worker psychological health, including in negligent, reckless, or intentional ways".

 The free resources provided here are aligned with the framework of the Standard to assist you in developing a Psychological Health and Safety Management System for your organization.

 - Commitment, Leadership and Participation

 - Management Review and Continual Improvement

 In addition to physical health and safety concerns, health and safety committees should now also consider the workplace hazards and safety measures that may impact the psychological health and safety of workers.* Ideally this committee would be actively involved throughout the development and implementation of the Psychological Health and Safety Management System.

 The Health and Safety Committee should:

 - Articulate the committee’s mandate as it relates to workplace psychological health and safety.

 - Become familiar with the factors that impact psychological health and safety in the workplace.